lakshmidhar2006/Ecommerce-Follow-Along/README.md

 A **User Model** is created using MongoDB schemas to structure user data.
 A **User Controller** is implemented to handle user-related requests like registration and retrieval.
 Multer is configured to enable file uploads, allowing users to store images on the server.
-The project repository is updated with these features and documented in the README.